19hours/sg-statutes/Acts/Settled Estates Act.md

 ### Consideration on lands sold for building

-(3) When any such lands are sold for building purposes the court or a judge may, if it or he sees fit, allow the whole or any part of the consideration to be a rent issuing out of such land, to be secured and settled in such manner as the court or judge approves.
+(3) When any such lands are sold for building purposes, the court or a judge may, if it or he sees fit, allow the whole or any part of the consideration to be a rent issuing out of such lands, to be secured and settled in such manner as the court or judge approves.

 ### Court to direct execution of conveyance

-(4) On every sale under this Act the court or a judge may direct what person or persons shall execute the deed of conveyance.
+(4) On every sale under this Act, the court or a judge may direct what person or persons shall execute the deed of conveyance.

 (5) The deed, executed by such person or persons, shall take effect as if the settlement had contained a power enabling such person or persons to effect such sale.